Illustration of a wristwatch beside the words “Time in Spanish”

 The Basics of Telling Time in Spanish: What to Know First

-First, let’s do a little prep so we can say the time in Spanish like a pro.
+First, let’s do a little prep so we can tell the time clearly in Spanish.

 If you know how to count from 1 to 59, you’ll be able to master how to say the time in Spanish.
 (And if you haven’t done so yet, check out our article all about counting in Spanish!)
 But if you’re not quite there yet, you can say a lot by just learning 1 through 12 for now.